Jack-Manning11/Desktop/mistborn.md

 **Strong:** While this metal is burning your move speed increases by 10ft, have +2 to all melee attacks, and are immune to the exhausted condition.

-**Flare:** While this metal is burning your move speed increases by 15ft, have a +2 to all melee attacks, +2 to AC, are immune to the exhausted condition, and will instantly stabilize if knocked unconcious.
+**Flare:** While this metal is burning your move speed increases by 15ft, have a +2 to all melee attacks, +2 to AC, are immune to the exhausted condition, and will automatically succeed on your death saving throws.

 ### Zinc - 30 Mins
 Burning Zinc allows a Mistborn to enflame a certain emotion of the people around them, making them feel something much stronger than everything else.
 This is not mind control, just a nudge in a direction.
 Emotional Allomancy only works on creatures with an INT of 8 or more.
 Could have some interesting interactions with the Charmed or Frightened conditions.